St. Elizabeth Tower: outdoor & indoor 3D survey

 The spatial characteristics of the building, the heterogeneous texture of the concrete, and the reduced number of windows, together with vaireco’s professional expertise for image acquisition and editing, made the photogrammetric reconstruction successful, especially in the indoor mapping section of the project.

-Transforming the use and preserving the design
+Transforming the use and preserving the design with the help of photogrammetry and drones

 The church of St. Elizabeth, built in the mid-1960s in Freiburg, Germany is one of the most emblematic projects from the German architect and master church builder Rainer Disse.
 Disse was known for his expressive brutalist style which was influenced by his training under the Bauhaus architect Egon Eiermann.
 St Elizabeth church is a bold design of exposed concrete.